International students walking together on campus

 If I attend The University of Alabama, what kind of campus resources are available?

-UA’s Career Center works with students to help them find the careers they want by providing aptitude/personality tests, resume services, and on-campus interviews.
-The Office of Disability Services provides academic accommodations for students who submit appropriate documentation of their physical or learning disability.
-The Capstone Center for Student Success offers tutoring, study skills workshops, and supplemental instruction sessions for any student who would like to take advantage of additional academic resources to enhance their learning opportunities while at the university.
+Offers tutoring, study skills workshops and supplemental instruction sessions for any student who would like to take advantage of additional academic resources to enhance their learning opportunities while at the University.

 What are the housing options for transfer students?